lizardking/LD2410Async/dox/Async Commands And Processing.md

 ## Detection Data Callback

 Whenever the LD2410 sensor transmits a valid data frame, the library automatically parses it and invokes the detection data callback.
-This allows your application to react immediately to presence changes without polling the sensor.
+This allows your application to react immediately to sensor input without the need for polling.

-Use @ref LD2410Async::registerDetectionDataReceivedCallback "registerDetectionDataReceivedCallback()" to register a callback function to receive the detection callback.
+Use @ref LD2410Async::onDetectionDataReceived "onDetectionDataReceived()" to register a callback function for detection events.

-The callback delivers two things:
+The callback delivers two parameters:
 - A pointer to the LD2410Async instance that triggered the event.
-Allows for easy access to the members of that instance.
+This allows convenient access to members of that instance.
-- A simple presenceDetected flag (true if presence has been detected, false otherwise).
+- A simple presenceDetected flag (true if presence is detected, false otherwise).

-This mechanism makes it easy to update your logic in real time - for example to turn lights on/off or send MQTT updates.
+@note
+The callback is triggered for every received frame, not only when presenceDetected changes.
+This means you can always rely on it to reflect the most recent sensor state.

+For applications that need more than just the quick presence flag, the library provides full access to the updated @ref LD2410Types::DetectionData "DetectionData" struct.
+This struct contains distances, signal strengths and other info.

 ## Detection Data Callback Example